-For these oven-baked BBQ ribs, baby back ribs get cozy with a sugar-garlic-pepper rub overnight and then are baked in the oven until tender.
-The ribs are then slathered with a sweet and spicy barbecue sauce.
+For these oven-baked barbecue ribs, baby back ribs get cozy with a sugar-garlic-pepper rub overnight and then are baked in the oven until tender.
+The pork ribs are then slathered with a sweet and spicy barbecue sauce.

 We’re all familiar with the glory of ribs slowly smoked in the backyard.
 But sometimes Mother Nature doesn’t agree with our barbecue plans.
 Thankfully you can achieve almost the same finger-licking, falling-off-the-bone results when you cook ribs low and slow in the oven according to this recipe.–Angie Zoobkoff